 This guide on how to create an ebook is a generalist one.
 You should also read a guide on the web on how to write the front matter of your eBook, it’s all the content that comes before the main content.

 If you think it’s too much work or you can’t find one, then get five paper books and study the first pages, you’ll see a more or less rigid pattern to it.
 Follow it as it is, don’t get creative with the front matter.
 Copy it, changing the content of the title of the book, the author’s name, and the rest of the front-matter content.

 The same goes for any additional content that is not the manuscript but the supplementary matter that you decided to put in the last pages, like bibliography, notes, appendixes.

 4 — The Cover, The Spine, and The Back Cover

 Since this is just an eBook, we aren’t concerned with creating a spine cover.
 Also, I’ve seen many eBooks to have a cover but lack a back cover, I personally won’t go that far.
 It’s nice for an eBook to have a back cover, even if only for aesthetic reasons.
 Like the unlinked TOC.

 Use a vectors program like Inkscape to design the cover.
 But first, you need a picture and the typography.
-Source one or two images by either designing them, shooting it yourself, buying it from a stock photography silo, or getting them from Creative Commons (if you want a free image), and resize it to at least 1400 pixels wide to comply with most of the eBook markets.
+Source one or two images by either designing them, shooting them yourself, buying them from a stock photography silo, or getting them from Creative Commons (if you want a free image), and resizing it to at least 1400 pixels wide to comply with most of the eBook markets.

 Conventional book cover fonts to use are: